GaboTheDemo/Blood-and-Iron-Fleasion-Asset-Dump/README.md

 - I could've missed some of the Music Player's tracks...
 There's a lot of them!

 ## Recommendations:
+A couple of things that might make whatever you want to do much easier...

 - If the game's sounds are taking a while to load each time you boot the game, disabling the Music Player's tracks helps a lot.

 If you:
-- Find ouy an asset isn't changing/working
+- Find out an asset isn't changing/working
 - Have an asset ID from the game that isn't in my JSON
 - Find an error in the JSON (From example, I named an asset wrongly)

-Feel free to DM "gabothelynx" on Discord :3!
+**Feel free to DM "gabothelynx" on Discord :3!**